 For really important things like big launch dates, I color in the entire cell to make it REALLY stand out.

 If you’re going on vacation or are going to be completely away from work, block out the entire week (or month or whatever) so that you can’t even plan things if you wanted to.
 This way you won’t make yourself feel guilty when you don’t do whatever your more ambitious self thought you might accomplish.
 Instead you can focus on enjoying your time off and making quality memories with the people that matter most in your life.

 Think about the things that you want to track and customize this thing for YOU.
 On my personal Roadmap I have a column for ‘habits’ and every month I pick one thing to work on.
 Studies show it takes at LEAST 30 days to develop a new habit so I choose just one to focus on every month…and I keep track of them in my Roadmap 🙂

 I also keep track of what books I want to read here.
 I know I don’t have time to read more than 1 book / month, but there are SO MANY books I want to read, so I just add them to my Roadmap.
 When I run out of space for this year, I add them to the bottom of the Roadmap to remind myself to see if any are worth adding to the next year.

 If you want to add a key metric (or two, but never more than 3) you can also do that by month between the month column and the start of the category columns.
 On my personal Roadmap I track income, spending and saving.
 On my work Roadmap I track revenue and email followers.

 But most importantly, just have fun!
 Do what you need to do to make this work for you.
 Customize it.
 Play around with it.
 Share it.
 And most importantly, USE IT!
 It’s been great for me…I’m hoping it’s also great for you 🙂

 So what are you waiting for?
-Download it for FREE now.
+Download your very own version right now!
 Then let me know how you enjoyed it, or what you’d like me to change.
 Write down in the comments how you used it and leave tips to help others as well.